pasqal-io/pasqal-cloud/README.md

 username = "your_username"  # Replace this value with your username or email on the PASQAL platform. password = "your_password"  # Replace this value with your password on the PASQAL platform.
 ```

-Ideally, do not write this password in a script but provide in through the command-line or as a secret environment variable.

 #### Method 1: Username + Password
 If you know your credentials, you can pass them to the SDK instance on creation.